Guide to Stateless and Stateful Interactions

 The Triggers feature in ChatBotKit allows you to send events and information to your bots, enabling powerful workflows and enhanced performance.
 A trigger functions similarly to a webhook.
 You can call it from any other place and pass in an input message.
 The state/session is maintained automatically if you pass a session id or contact parameter.

-Example Using CURL
+Example Using curl

 In this example: